therealjtgill/therealjtgill.github.io/index.md

 ### Content-Based Addressing

 The goal of content-based addressing is to allow the NTM to create addresses based on items already in memory.
-Here we use the key, **k**<sub>t</sub>, and attenuation factor, β<sub>t</sub>.
+Here we use the key, **k**<sub>t</sub>, and key strength, β<sub>t</sub>.
 The key is compared to each row of the memory matrix, *M<sub>t</sub>(i)* using cosine similarity, and the result of this comparison is a vector.
-The similarity vector is multiplied by the attenuation factor, β<sub>t</sub>, [0, ∞), and the scaled similarity vector is passed through a softmax operation.
+The similarity vector is multiplied by the key strength, β<sub>t</sub>, [0, ∞), and the scaled similarity vector is passed through a softmax operation.

 ![Content-based addressing](/assets/content_based_addressing_small.PNG)